vdoan002/ucr-cs100/tutorials/templates/README.md

 ```
 class Alloc = allocator<T>
 ```
 The second parameter is an allocator class that defines how memory will be allocated if the vector needs more memory.
-In most cases, you wouldn't need to worry about it because it is defaultly set by the template.
+In most cases, you wouldn't need to worry about it because it is set by default.

 However, in certain situations, you would want the vector to use a different type of method of allocating memory, such as programming for machines that have small memory.

 In summary, the Standard Template Library uses templates to allow programmers to use the containers with flexability.

 ##Ok, so why should I use them?